Financial Aid FAQs

 The first disbursement of funds to a student's account for each semester is usually the first Friday after the student's classes begin for the term.
 Additional disbursements occur throughout the semester as awards are finalized and funds are available.

 Work-study payments are made every other Friday through the Methodist Health System's regular payroll process.
 All employees must use the ACH direct deposit system.

 Students who have a credit balance on their account after aid has been disbursed will usually be issued a refund for the amount of the credit balance.
 The NMC Business Office will send notification to the student's Methodist College email when the funds are ready to be released.
-The standard method of payment is by paper check, but students have the option of requesting direct deposit to a bank account for a $1.00 fee.
+The standard method of payment is by paper check, but students have the option of requesting direct deposit to a bank account.
 Contact the NMC Business Office to sign up for direct deposit.
 If the student wishes to leave the credit balance on account for a future term, that request must be submitted in writing to the NMC Business Office.